NikolaBlagojevic/pyrecodes_hospitals/README.md

 ### Use Examples

-The use cases for the MCI Planning Tool include:
+The use cases for the MCI Planning Tool include (click the image for a video tutorial):
 1. Estimating hospital performance in an MCI scenario.

 <a href="https://youtu.be/KUB-KcLb9FU">